Chile's SQM to decide on future of lithium holdings in Maricunga by year's end - mining minister

 By Fabian Cambero

-SALAR DE AGUILAR, Nov 28 (Reuters) - Chile has asked top lithium miner SQM to decide by year's end what it will do with its holdings in the Maricunga salt flat, the country's second richest in lithium, the country's mining minister told Reuters.
+SALAR DE AGUILAR, Chile, Nov 28 (Reuters) - Chile has asked top lithium miner SQM to decide by year's end what it will do with its holdings in the Maricunga salt flat, the country's second richest in lithium, Chile's mining minister told Reuters.

-"We have asked SQM, which has holdings on the flat, to participate in a work group to determine what it will do with them," Mining Minister Baldo Prokurica told Reuters.
+"We have asked SQM, which has holdings on the flat, to participate in a work group to determine what it will do with them," Mining Minister Baldo Prokurica told Reuters on a trip to the Salar de Aguilar salt flat in the arid north of Chile.

 Prokurica said he had asked SQM to respond by "year's end."